Brentwood, Los Angeles

-Brentwood is a suburban neighborhood in the Westside region of Los Angeles, California.
+Brentwood is a primarily residential neighborhood in the City of Los Angeles, part of the Westside area of the Los Angeles Basin.

 History

 General

 Modern development began after the establishment of the 600 acre Pacific Branch of the National Home for Disabled Soldiers and Sailors in the 1880s.
 A small community sprang up outside that facility's west gate, taking on the name Westgate.
-Annexed by the City of Los Angeles on June 14, 1916, Westgate's 49 mi2 included large parts of what is now Pacific Palisades and a small portion of today's Bel-Air.
+Annexed by the city of Los Angeles on June 14, 1916, Westgate's 49 mi2 included large parts of what is now Pacific Palisades and a small portion of today's Bel-Air.
 Westgate Avenue is one of the last reminders of that namesake.